 - 1. From the AdminTool menu, click on Edit Configuration. - 2.
-If the only file listed is "config", create an editable file per the instructions in "Creating an editable configuration" on page 34. - 3.
+If the only file listed is "config", create an editable file per the instructions in "Creating an editable configuration" on page 36. - 3.
 Click on the configuration file you want to edit, then click on Edit Selected File.
-This will bring up the Edit Configuration menu.
+This will bring up the Edit Configuration menu. - 4.
+Click on Advanced Features in the Edit Configuration menu. - 5.
+Click on Seize Groups and Order in the Advanced Features menu.

-- 4. Click on Advanced Features in the Edit Configuration menu. - 5.
-Click on Seize Order in the Advanced Features menu. - 6.
-Add or delete lines from the seize order as shown. - 7.
-When satisfied with your seize order, click on Keep changes and return. - 8.
+- 6. Add or delete lines from the seize order as shown, by clicking in the Seize Order box.
+When adding lines, put at least one space between each line number.
+The numbers indicate the line number of the outside line - 7.
+Change the selector box to Modify on each group that you are changing. - 8.
+You can add a new Seize Group by checking the Add checkbox, and making entries on that line. - 9.
+You can delete a Seize Group by selecting Delete on the group you want to delete.
+Warning: If you used this group anywhere else in the configuration, you need to make appropriate changes.
+Otherwise you will get an error message when saving the configuration. - 10.
+When satisfied with your seize order and groups, click on Apply. - 11.
 SAVE YOUR EDITS!
 If you are done editing the configuration, work your way back to the Edit Configuration menu and click on Save there, entering a file name in the Save file as box (the file name can be the same as the file you just edited).
 After entering a file name, click on Save, return to the AdminTool menu.
-You will also need to schedule your altered configuration file to be activated as outlined in "Activating a particular configuration file" on page 85.
+You will also need to schedule your altered configuration file to be activated as outlined in "Activating a particular configuration file" on page 90.

-Note Remember to remove any outside lines defined as paging outputs or the hold-music input from the seize order.
+Note Remember not to use any outside lines defined as paging outputs or the hold-music input in the seize order, otherwise an error will be generated when saving the configuration.